collapsed-stacks/startups/questions/3276/can-poor-onboarding-destroy-user-activation.md

 - posted by: [Ben I.](https://stackexchange.com/users/5187045/ben-i) on 2015-02-04
 - score: 1

-<p>Depending on your setup, you could also do a built-in tutorial, where you have users go through a configuration process on a video that is already uploaded so that they can walk through some of the details.
+Depending on your setup, you could also do a built-in tutorial, where you have users go through a configuration process on a video that is already uploaded so that they can walk through some of the details.
 The key to a tutorial is to keep them short and to the point - just get people started in the right direction.
-You can't put in too much, or people will lose interest.</p>
+You can't put in too much, or people will lose interest.

 ## Answer 12803